arguiot/arguiot.github.io/_posts/2018-05-20-almost-finished-theoremjs.md

 I started to work on Theorem since November in 2017, it's about <span class="ago">23 Nov 2017</span>, and I learned a lot of things about math and computer science.

-TheoremJS should be released in about  2 or 3 weeks, so I can fix errors, and add new cool functions 😎.
+TheoremJS should be released in about  1 or 2 month, so I can fix errors, and add new cool functions 😎.

 I hope you guys will like [TheoremJS](https://theorem.js.org) 😊